UtilityGenAI

 Prompt Used:

-"Summarise this educational sociology article of 1000 words and include the three key points."
+"Summarize this 1,000-word sociology article and extract the three most important points."

 AChatGPT-4